What does this travel guide to Dharamshala contain?

 Is Dharamshala Safe for solo travelers?

-I was never scared to walk alone in Dharamshala.
+I was never scared to walk alone in Dharmsala.
 Himachal Pradesh — in general — is a pretty safe place even for a solo woman.

 Having said that, please do take the basic precautions every traveler needs to take.
 Don’t venture out late at night alone.
 Bring a torch.
 Ask the locals for help.
-Let someone know where you are going.
+Let someone know if you are heading out to one of the places to visit near Dharamshala.
 See the weather and then plan the hike of the day.

 I have written more safety tips on traveling alone and in a group in my Dharamshala trekking guide.